 Taking the chicken bus is quite an experience, and it was common amongst the travellers we met through Guatemala.
 Below I’ll tell the full story of our trip, but (spoiler alert) we decided to take a shared shuttle bus back to Antigua…

 If you’re looking for the best ways to get from Antigua to Lake Atitlán, I always recommend asking the people or staff in your hostel, because they’re the ones who will know the best option, have information on bus schedules, and know if there have been any recent changes in safety.
-If you’re looking for a fuss-free way to travel, your hostel or hotel will also be able to book you a private transfer, usually for less than $20 (just under 20€).
+If you’re looking for a fuss-free way to travel, your hostel or hotel will also be able to book you a private transfer, usually for around $20.
+If you want to book in advance, you can also book a private transfer from Antigua to Panajachel online.

 A private transfer (aka shuttle service) will always be a direct bus, so if you’re nervous about making changes, this is a good option for you.
 It’s also the best option if you want to go for a day trip, as it’s quicker.
 It took us almost four hours to arrive in San Pedro by chicken bus from Antigua.
 A shuttle service offers hotel pickup and will drop you right at your next destination, so it’s a really easy way to travel if you’re tired or you have a lot of luggage.